DoctorLogicProduct/dltest/_pages/products/lead-generator/lead-generator.md

 - component: image-group
   component_css: image-group
   class: lead-generator__image-group--1
-  headline: "One home for all your website leads"
+  headline: "Website Lead Snapshot"
-  text: "With Opportunities, you can track all incoming inquiries - phone calls, form submissions, chats, and more.
-Receive real-time alerts as your leads come in."
+  text: "Have a clear picture of your website leads in one place and receive alerts as your leads come in.
+Track all your phone calls, web form submissions, chats and more."
   items:
   - class: image-group__image--1
     svg: true
     src: opportunities-mock
-    alt-text: "Facebook Reviews"
+    alt-text: "Opportunities Dashboard"
   - class: image-group__image--2
     headline: Email Leads
-    text: View website form submissions so your team can follow up
+    text: View website form submissions so your team can follow up.
   - class: image-group__image--3
     headline: Phone Leads
-    text: See who called, when they called, and have the ability to listen to conversations
+    text: See who called, when they called, and have the ability to listen to conversations.
   - class: image-group__image--4
     headline: Chat Leads
-    text: Review every website chat transaction and decide which ones are qualified
+    text: Review every website chat transaction and decide which ones are qualified.
 - component: callout-headline
   component_css: callout-headline
   class: callout-headline__leads
-  headline: "<span>74%</span> of companies say converting leads into customers is their top priority"
+  headline: "<span>74%</span> of companies say converting leads into customers is their top priority."
   source: "HubSpot"
 - component: feature-1
   headline: "Secure Call Monitoring"